 National Museum of Finland

-The Finnish are not a very well studied nation internationally and their rich history is usually relatively unknown to outsiders which makes this museum especially intriguing.
+The rich history of the Finnish are relatively unknown to outsiders, which makes this museum especially intriguing.
 The museum also has a café and shop.

 Address: Mannerheimintie 34